shazow/nixfiles/README.md

 fi

 # Encrypt the partitions
+# Swap partition is also encrypted, so our hibernate state is encrypted.
 cryptsetup luksFormat /dev/sda2  # Enter password
 cryptsetup luksFormat /dev/sda3  # Enter the same password cryptsetup luksAddKey /dev/sda2 cryptroot.key